Homeowners with low mortgage rates have an easier time paying off their mortgage early. But is that a good idea? It’s not a “yes” or “no” question.

 Instead of paying a little more each month, make one extra monthly payment each year.
 One way to do this is to save 1/12 of a payment every month, and then make an extra payment after every 12 months.

-Let’s say you do this starting the first month after getting a 30-year mortgage for $200,000 at 4.5 percent.
-That would save more than $27,000 interest, and you would pay off the mortgage four years and three months earlier.
+Let’s say you do this starting the first month after getting a 25-year mortgage for £300,000 at 2.5 percent.
+That would save about £11,000 in interest, and you would pay off the mortgage two years and six months earlier.

 4. Apply ‘found’ money toward the mortgage

-Let’s say you got a 30-year fixed-rate mortgage for $200,000 at 4.5 percent.
-Then, five years later, you can pay an extra $10,000 in a lump sum.
-Doing so pays off the mortgage two years and four months earlier, and saves more than $19,000 in interest.
+Let’s say you got a 25-year fixed-rate mortgage for £300,000 at 2.5 percent.
+Then, five years later, you can pay an extra £10,000 in a lump sum (as long as your mortgage allows such an overpayment!)
+Doing so pays off the mortgage a year earlier and saves you more than £6,000 in interest.

 The downside to this approach is that it’s hard to predict the mortgage payoff date.
 And be careful of putting so much extra cash toward the mortgage that you come up short for other needs.